 A line of storms moved slowly east over Denver, dumping rain and hail.
 Heavy rain Thursday flooded streets and low lying areas in Aurora and southeast Denver.

 Red Cross set up a shelter at the First Congregational Church located at 103 Pawnee Dr in Manitou Springs.
 At least 15 people were at the shelter Friday night.

-Investigators from the Sheriff’s Office were on scene throughout the recovery effort and the body has since been taken from the scene by the El Paso County Coroner’s Office.
+Investigators from the Sheriff’s Office were on the scene throughout the recovery effort and the body has since been taken from the scene by the El Paso County Coroner’s Office.
 The coroner’s office will determine the cause of the man’s death, but it is believed he was killed in the flash flood.
 “There is no suspicion of foul play,” said Lt.
 Jeff Kramer, spokesman for the El Paso County Sheriff’s Office.
 Kramer said.

-Manitou Springs Police Chief Joe Ribeiro said at a Saturday morning news conference that three people were missing: 24 year old Juston Travis, a man neighbors knew only as Steve and a woman seen clinging to a tree.
+Manitou Springs Police Chief Joe Ribeiro said at a Saturday morning news conference that three people were missing: 24 year old Juston Travis, a man neighbors knew only as Steve, and a woman seen clinging to a tree.

 Although warmer and drier temperatures are expected for the weekend storms are still possible each day.